By Santi - Head Van Engineer - February 10, 2026

 Diesel emissions zones and DEF/AdBlue systems

-Diesel systems with DEF/AdBlue add maintenance and occasional service needs and may restrict access in low-emission zones in some cities.
-Confirm local regulations if you plan to spend time in dense urban areas or overseas.
+Diesel systems with DEF/AdBlue add upkeep and now and then extra service needs and may restrict access in low-emission zones in some cities.
+Confirm local rules if you plan to spend time in dense urban areas or overseas.

 Weight-class rules that affect license/registration

-Different GVWR thresholds can change licensing and registration rules.
-Verify how your region treats commercial vs personal registrations and whether higher GVWR classes affect required endorsements.
+Different GVWR thresholds can change license and registration rules.
+Verify how your region treats business vs personal registrations and whether higher GVWR classes affect needed endorsements.

 Warranty implications after conversion

-Conversions don't automatically void entire factory warranties but improper modifications that cause damage can be excluded.
-Keep documentation, use approved attachment methods, and coordinate with dealers when possible to protect warranty coverage.
+Conversions don't automatically void full factory warranties but bad changes that cause damage can be excluded.
+Keep records, use approved attachment methods, and coordinate with dealers when possible to protect warranty coverage.

 Decision guide: which platform fits which owner